 Do You Need a Dog Door?

-While a dog door may not be a necessity, for many dog owners it’s a very convenient feature to add to a home.
-For your dog, it means much more independence: freedom to go outside to take bathroom breaks, lounge in the sun or simply run and play.
-For you, it means you don’t have to regularly stop what you’re doing to let your dog out and back in.
-As an added benefit, easy access to the outdoors allows your dog to focus energy constructively on playing and exploring outside.
+A dog door is a convenient feature to add to a home with a pet.
+For your dog, it means freedom to go outside to take bathroom breaks, lounge in the sun or simply run and play.
+For you, it means you don’t have to stop what you’re doing to let your dog out and in.
+Easy access to the outdoors also allows your dog to focus energy constructively on playing and exploring outside.

 Caution

-Depending on where you live, a fire-rated exterior door may be required and installing a dog door may violate this requirement.
-Check your local building code before you shop.
-Take a look at your insurance policy as well for any restrictions that might apply.
+A fire-rated exterior door may be required and installing a dog door may violate this requirement.
+Check your local building codes before you shop.
+Also look at your insurance policy for any restrictions that apply.

 Types of Dog Doors